CosmWasm/sylvia-book/src/basics/events.md

 adds them to the default event.

 We can check if events are properly emitted by contract.
-It is not always done, as it is much of boilerplate in test, but events are, generally, more like logs - not necessarily considered main contract logic.
+It is not always done, as it is much of boilerplate in test, but events are, generally, more like logs - not necessarily considered the main contract logic.

-Due to extra event attribute being added by contract let's add new method to the proxy:
+Due to the extra event attribute being added by contract, let's add a new method to the proxy:

 ```rust,noplayground
 use cosmwasm_std::{Addr, StdResult};